 f. there may be occasions where the BBFC in its absolute discretion deems that the nature of the Work entails a longer processing period than usual and no action, claim or demand shall lie against the BBFC in respect thereof;

-h. the BBFC shall notify the Customer whether or not it considers a Work is suitable for classification and, if it considers the Work is suitable, a category will be offered for the Work together with BBFC Insight (as appropriate).
+h. the BBFC shall notify the Customer whether or not it considers a Work is suitable for classification and, if it considers the Work is suitable, a category will be offered for the Work together with Ratings info (as appropriate).

 i.
 In the case of Video Works:

-(i) the receipt of the offer of a category allows the Customer to appeal, within 42 days of receipt of the offer, against the decision (see Video Appeals Committee Provisions).
-If the Customer does not wish to appeal, the Customer must accept the category via the Extranet.
-The relevant provisions relating to requests for reconsideration and appeals under the VRA are set out on the BBFC’s Website;
+- (i) the receipt of the offer of a category allows the Customer to appeal, within 42 days of receipt of the offer, against the decision (see Video Appeals Committee Provisions).
+If the Customer does not wish to appeal, the Customer must accept the category via the client portal (Horizon).
+The relevant provisions relating to requests for reconsideration and appeals under the VRA are set out on the BBFC Website;

-(ii) upon receipt of the Customer’s acceptance of the category the BBFC shall issue a Video Classification Certificate of the category indicated to the Customer.
-Works submitted by Customers who are in the voluntary Video Packaging Review Committee scheme will receive the Video Classification Certificate once the corresponding packaging artwork has also been submitted and approved;
+- (ii) upon receipt of the Customer’s acceptance of the category the BBFC shall issue a Video Classification Certificate of the category indicated to the Customer.
+Works submitted by Customers who are in the voluntary Video Packaging Review Committee scheme will need to submit the corresponding packaging artwork.
+The Video Classification Certificate will only be valid once the corresponding packaging artwork has been approved;

 accepted a category,